 Which wax is better for making scented candles, soy or beeswax?

 Soy wax is generally preferred for making scented candles due to its ability to hold more fragrance oil.

 Determining the “most eco-friendly” candle wax depends on various factors and perspectives.
 Some popular options for eco-friendly candle wax include soy wax, beeswax, coconut wax, rapeseed wax, and hemp wax.

 However, soybean farming raise ecological concerns, such as deforestation and heavy use of pesticides.

 Beeswax is made by bees which can be considered not eco-friendly by vegan people.

 Do beeswax or soy wax candles emit toxins?

 Does burning candles release chemicals into the air?

-Various scientific studies have shown that burning candles release volatile organic compounds (VOC) and particulate matters such as formaldehyde and benzene into the air.
-This article from Rezaei, Wang, and Johnson found that burning paraffin wax releases more soot and therefore chemicals than soy candles.
+Various scientific studies have shown that burning candles can release volatile organic compounds (VOC) such as formaldehyde and benzene into the air.

 Should you be concerned about chemicals released into the air?